jcarlen/WineCatalogs/FineTuneTraining/FineTuneTraining.md

 set --debug_interval -1 for more verbose training

-Can also continue from an .lstm file.
+General note: you can also continue from an .lstm file.
-	.lstm can be extracted from .traineddata with combine_tessdata -e, e.g.
+	.lstm can be extracted from .traineddata with combine_tessdata -e (See doc file for combine_tessdata in tesseract/doc), e.g.

-	(See doc file for combine_tessdata in tesseract/doc) combine_tessdata -e tessdata_new/eng.traineddata tessdata_new/eng.lstm
+        combine_tessdata -e tessdata_new/eng.traineddata tessdata_new/eng.lstm

 You can see what files are in a .traineddata file with combine_tessdata -d, e.g.

         combine_tessdata -d tessdata_new/eng.traineddata

 ### 8) When done training, make finished model (data/foo.traineddata)

     lstmtraining --stop_training --continue_from data/checkpoints/foo_checkpoint --old_traineddata tessdata_new/eng.traineddata  --traineddata data/foo/foo.traineddata --model_output data/foo.traineddata

  - test again,